 How about, how did our trip to Riksgränsen go?
 Honestly, not too well.

-All access to Riksgränsen, a ski centre located on the border of Sweden and Norway, were blocked due to avalanches.
+Access to Riksgränsen, a ski centre located on the border of Sweden and Norway, was blocked due to avalanches.
 The tourists were stuck in their holiday destination, and we weren’t able to continue our way from Björkliden as planned.

 Also in Björkliden, all ski slopes stayed closed during our trip, excluding the family slope.
 As we had travelled to wintry Swedish Lapland for the last active snow break before the summer, we threatened the snowfall and hit the only slope that was open.
 Nonexistent visibility and freezing wind made us give up after three times.
 As much as I had been waiting for the powders of Northern Sweden.